exercism/elixir/exercises/practice/raindrops/.approaches/introduction.md

 end
 ```

-We can use a few Elixir features to do more or less the same and we explore them in the [pattern matching approach][pattern-matching-approach].
+We can use a few Elixir features to do more or less the same and we explore them in the [check every possibility approach][check-every-possibility-approach].

 ## Step by step